git-for-windows/git-for-windows.github.io/FAQ.md

 ## Is there an MSI for installation via Group Policy?

 There is currently no MSI package; there is an exe installer and a portable package.
-You are welcome to contribute a Pull Request that packages a new installer.
+You are welcome to test the current msi in development, or contribute a Pull Request that packages a new installer.
 Have a look at https://github.com/robmen/gitsetup/issues/1 for an existing attempt.

 In the meantime you could try: